jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 I’m not talking about an idealic world from storytime.
 This place of sharing tools already exists.
 Wikipedia, YouTube, StackOverflow, GitHub, Linux, Mozilla are only a few examples of the wonderful world of cooperation.
 It’s called the open-source community because software and ideas are “openly shared” to help create new tools.
 Millions of creators and contributors, designers and coders, who don't care about titles or status but only how well a person solves problems, are already working and living inside a fundamentally new story that’s responsible for our online world.
 I only want to rid our society of old philosophies holding it back, to let these protagonists prosper.

 People often say regular people are addicted to our phones.
 We aren’t.
-Checking news feeds, downloading ping-pong games, taking endless photos, is regular people learning what our new tools can do.
-Our ancestors did the same when printed books, cheap muskets, and telescopes, empowered them to read, fight tyrants, and see the universe for themselves.
+Checking news feeds, downloading ping-pong games, taking endless photos, is regular people toying around with our new tools.
+We're learning what they can do.
+Our ancestors did the same with printed books, cheap muskets, and telescopes, and soon were empowered to read, fight tyrants, and see the universe for themselves.
 We toy with new tools before we use them to change the world.

 So, we're not addicted to our phones.
 We're learning to use them.
 New tools are lightsabers, we just need a new philosophy to turn them on.
-That’s Techvolution.
+For us today, that’s Techvolution.

-# ACT 1
+# ACT ONE

-## INTRODUCTION
+## Introduction

 Fighting to spread the power of new tools is an archetypal human story.
 Galileo fought a religious establisment with a telescope, George Washington fought a political establishment with a musket, and Steve Jobs fought a economic establishment with an iPod.

 Likewise, I want to empower you with tools.
 Yet, this is not a book about how to invent tools.
 Amazing books like _Rework_ and _Zero to One_ already do that.
 Nor is it a book about the history of invention. _The Innovators_ does that better than I could dream.
 If you want brilliant critiques of our society, _The Incerto_ and _The Great Degeneration_ are already waiting for you.
 Instead, this is a book about how new tools empower society, and how we can distribute their power to improve the lives of regular people today.

 It all comes down to changing the rules of our society with a new philosophy.
 Todays philosophies don’t mix well with modern technology.
 They consider us, the middle class, as extras.
 People who are just around to watch the story unwind around them.
-Even if we watch our problems pile up at home and at work, we’re not supposed to solve them until we pass through the gatekeepers of old tools in government bureaucracies, bloated corporations, lawyers officers, or consultant meetings.
+Even if we watch our problems pile up at home and at work, we’re not supposed to solve them until we pass through the gatekeepers of old tools in government bureaucracies, bloated corporations, high-end lawyer offices, or endless consultant meetings.
 This is the equivalent of Blockbuster writing rules to protect itself and keep on reigning in an era of YouTube and Netflix; basically, the opposite of evolution.

 Techvolution is inspired by Nature.
 Notice gatekeeper’s don’t exist there.
 Evolution doesn’t have anyone telling a cheetah she’s running too fast, that the ants are too cooperative, or that a camel is too water efficient.
 Lifeforms adapt as best they can to their own problems and the winners survive.
 There are no middleman, no gatekeepers, just problem solvers.
 And the problem solvers prevail.

 Human biological adaptions have effectively stopped.
-We'll never evolve to fly, do advanced calculations, or breath Martian air.
-Humanity continues lifes evolution with tools.
+We'll never biologically evolve to solve our problems.
+We'll never fly, do advanced calculations, or breath Martian air.
+Humanity continues life's evolution with tools.
 We're basically cyborgs who adapt and solve problems by upgrading our tools to the lastest problem in transportation, calculation, and breathing.
 Hold a plane joystick, calculator, or space suit, and you're a different cyborg each time.

 However, our problem solving is held back by old philosophies that empower gatekeepers.
 People in control of old tools like Blockbuster, getting to decide when, and if, humanity will upgrade our tools.

 In _Star Wars_, the Force is an all powerful energy field.
 Luke Skywalker's Jedi warriors harness the light side to help others.
 Darth Vader's evil Sith harness the dark side to help themselves.

 We call technological protagonsts "trailblazers".
 Like Jedi, they empower us cyborgs with new tools.
-But since some gates are good, mainly the security ones, we don't have a political name for the antagonists.
+But since some gates are good, like the security ones, we don't have a political name for the antagonists.
 Thus, I call antagonists to our technological evolution Darth Blockbuster.
 They are the people who prevent human evolution for their self-interest.

-For years we've called biological upgrades and adaptions evolution.
+Biological upgrades and adaptions is called evolution.
 I call human technological evolution _Techvolution_.
 This book is about inventing Techvolution, a philosophy to re-write the rules of society, to kill Darth Blockbuster, so regular people can solve our problems with technological upgrades as smoothly in human society, as natural selection does in nature.

 And to make it happen, you, the current extra, have to join the fight.
-Because victory depends on you picking the right side between an old ruling philosophy, and this new one.
+Because victory depends on you picking the right side between an old ruling philosophy and this new one.

 # CAST OF IDEAS AND CHARACTERS

-## Introductionn

 Before we go any futher, I want to lay out the philosophy of Techvolution more clearly.
 To do so, here are a few terms that will enable us to all be on the same page: